VW Finance sees boost from China reserves policy move

 Premium brands in China on average have higher financing penetration of around 50 percent, Mueller said, while about 40 percent of VW Group buyers finance their purchases.

-A spokeswoman for General Motors Co’s financial subsidiary, which has a Chinese finance joint venture with local maker SAIC Motor Corp, said the company was still assessing the impact of the RRR cut and it was too early to discuss.
+A spokeswoman for General Motors Co’s (GM.N) financial subsidiary, which has a Chinese finance joint venture with local maker SAIC Motor Corp (600104.SS), said the company was still assessing the impact of the RRR cut and it was too early to discuss.

-Mercedes maker Daimler AG and BMW AG both said they appreciated the central bank’s cut and that it would boost the industry. ($1 = 6.3917 Chinese yuan renminbi) (Additional reporting by Minami Funakoshi in TOKYO; Editing by Will Waterman)
+Mercedes maker Daimler AG (DAIGn.DE) and BMW AG (BMWG.DE) both said they appreciated the central bank’s cut and that it would boost the industry.